tqwhite/js-lightning/README.md

 * A configuration file (default name ‘systemParameters.ini’) can be placed in the siteDirectory.
 It can specify any of the parameters that can be specified on the command line (if they are also specified on the command line, that takes precedence).
 * The configuration file can be located outside of a siteDirectory and specified with the -\-configDirectoryPath parameter.
 This takes precedence over any default config file location.
 * -generateControlFiles files works
+* --defaultPageNameList specifies a new list of file names to use if none is provided in the URL.
+Default is `index, index.js, index.html`.
+Eg,  `--defaultPageNameList=main.js,main.html` (no spaces in list)

 **FAQ**